rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

         return [(instr[1:], [c])] if instr[0] == c else []
     return parse
 ```
-We can use it as follows:
+We can use it as follows --- note that we need to split a string into characters using `list` before it can be passed:
 ```python
 la = Lit('a')
 result = la(list('a'))